changliao1025/pyflowline/docs/source/algorithm/algorithm.rst

 Flowline vertex extraction
 ==============================

 The vertices that make up flowlines are used in several algorithms.
-Among them, a flowline's start and end vertices also define the flowline type.
+Among them, a flowline's starting and ending vertices also define the flowline type.

-* If the start vertex has no upstream, the flowline is a headwater.
+* If the starting vertex has no upstream, the flowline is a headwater.
-* If the start or end vertex has only one upstream or downstream, it is a middle flowline and can be merged with others.
+* If the starting or ending vertex has only one upstream or downstream, it is a middle flowline and can be merged with others.
-* If a start vertex has more than one upstream vertices, it is a river confluence.
+* If a starting vertex has more than one upstream vertices, it is a river confluence.

 ==============================
 Split flowline